-Sheer, wondrous energy surges across the Chandler Pavilion stage with the curtain's rise on the local company's next-to-last offering of this up-and-down season, and doesn’t abate until a very short three hours have passed.
-Forget about all tinkered-with, reworked, abbreviated versions of the Gershwins’ “Porgy and Bess” that have struggled to make the case for this maligned yet adored American masterwork.
-This time around, conductor John DeMain and director Francisca Zambello have contrived to deliver the work straight, close to uncut -- and close to wonderful.
+Sheer, wondrous energy surges across the Dorothy Chandler Pavilion stage as the curtain rises on the Los Angeles Opera’s next-to-last offering of this up-and-down season, and it doesn’t abate until a very short three hours have passed.
+Forget about all the tinkered-with, reworked, abbreviated versions of the Gershwins’ “Porgy and Bess” that have struggled to make the case for this maligned yet adored American masterwork.
+This time around, conductor John DeMain and director Francesca Zambello deliver the work straight, close to uncut — and close to wonderful.

 Designer Peter J. Davison has updated Catfish Row by a couple of decades into a rundown, skeletal five-story tenement, doors half off their hinges, with a creaking sliding door giving access to the sea.
 A shift in lighting converts the set to an even-more decrepit Kittiwah Island for the picnic scene, a ruined roller-coaster off in the distance.

 Harder to fathom is the curious act curtain dominated by a split eyeball reminiscent of surrealistic movies from the time of the original “Porgy,” but not otherwise relevant.

 The cast — the first of two sets of principals to be heard during the 11-performance run — is superb: Morenike Fadayomi stands out for her slinky, passionate Bess and her pure high tones; Angela Simpson breaks hearts with Serena’s “My Man’s Gone Now”; Jermaine Smith steals the spotlight with his rubber-legged Sportin’ Life; and Kevin Short delivers a Porgy who’s a tower of tragic strength.